 Terms and related examples are made specific in this updated regulation, rather than referencing them through a related FTC rule.

-Below are highlights of this change in greater detail:
+Below are highlights of this change in greater detail.

-- · Detailed requirements for the development and implementation of a written information security program These include risk assessment, system access controls, authentication and encryption, mechanisms to ensure effective employee training and oversight of service providers. - · Mandatory qualified individual responsible for the information security program

-They must submit periodic reports to boards of directors or governing bodies to provide senior management with data security status.

-· Exempts entities collecting information on fewer than 5,000 consumers

-Written risk assessments, incident response plan and annual reporting to a board of directors are not required.

-· Expands the definition of financial institution to include finders
+- · Detailed requirements for the development and implementation of a written information security program.
+These include risk assessment, system access controls, authentication and encryption, mechanisms to ensure effective employee training and oversight of service providers. - · A mandatory qualified individual responsible for the information security program.
+They must submit periodic reports to boards of directors or governing bodies to provide senior management with data security status. - · Exempts entities collecting information on fewer than 5,000 consumers are exempt from the following requirements: written risk assessments, incident response plan and annual reporting to the board of directors. - · Expands the definition of financial institution to include finders.
 These third parties bring together buyers and sellers of a product or service.
 Dealerships are responsible for ensuring any vendors with whom they share information are also in compliance with the rule.